outr/lightdb/README.md

   - [X] Generic unit tests with multiple implementations
   - [ ] Document classes
   - [ ] MDoc support
-- [ ] New Integrations
+- [X] New Integrations
+  - [X] Add Redis support
+  - [X] Support H2 as another SQL database

+## 1.1 TODO
 - [ ] Add btree supported indexes in Store
-  - [X] Add Redis support
 - [ ] Support SQL as a Store as well as Indexer
-  - [X] Support H2 as another SQL database
+- [ ] Support Lucene as a Store as well as Indexer
 - [ ] Provide a Scala.js implementation of Store using Web Storage API
 - [ ] Provide a Scala.js implementation using IndexedDB
+- [ ] ScalaNative support